The hop-like problem nature -- unveiling and modelling new features of real-world problems: Leading Blocks Problem

 \section{Leading Blocks Problem}

-In the experimental sections, we show that the optimization process of WP\_LFL resembles the step-like optimization features of the Leading Ones problem.
-However, the improvements involve changes made by the sets of many genes.
-Therefore, this section proposes the LBP for binary search spaces that resemble these features.
+During the experiments described in Section~\ref{sec:wpLflf:sln}, we noticed that the improvements, while optimizing WP\_LFL instances, involve changes made by the sets of many genes instead of single genes as in the Leading Ones.
+Therefore, this section proposes the Leading Blocks Problem (LBP) for binary search spaces that resemble these step-like optimization features of WP\_LFL.
 First, we present the motivations and the formal problem definition.
 Then, we define three types of LBP and discuss their features.